CentreForDigitalHumanities/corpus-scraper/Readme.md

     init: function ( ) {...}

-> Initializes the `target` and `progressSteps` top-level variables. `target` must be set to the innermost frame or window that contains the first page of data, while `progressSteps` should be set to the number of pages to extract from *plus one*.
+> Initializes the `target` and `progressSteps` top-level variables. `target` must be set to the innermost frame or window that contains the first page of data, while `progressSteps` should be set to the number of pages to extract from.

     getNextURL: function (doc) {...}